January 13, 2021

 The professional you are shadowing will explain all the rules and regulations of the healthcare facility.
 If you have any questions be sure to ask, but make sure you wait for the appropriate times.
 Do not ask questions when a doctor is speaking with a patient.

-Do some research before you shadow a doctor so that you can be prepared for what you might see.
+Do some research before you commit to an opportunity that offers hospital shadowing for teens so that you can be prepared for what you might see.
 You may want to have some questions prepared in advance and you can bring a notebook and pen with you to take notes.

 Dress appropriately.
 This usually means business casual or scrubs and if you have any questions you can ask the healthcare professional who will be allowing you on their service.

 At Global Pre-Meds we provide you with International standard PPE for each day that you are on the hospital frontlines.
 We have selected medical doctors who will serve as engaging, professional mentors for you during the entirety of your program.

 Your mentors will not only ensure your safety in the hospital, but they will make sure you get to observe a balance of medical cases and surgeries that represent what they see on a day to day basis.

 We have separate sessions for our high school students and our university or gap year students.
 The only difference is that there is a higher level of supervision for our 16 to 18 year old high school students.
 Other than that, your experience is just as exciting and educational.